Inflectra/rapise-documentation/docs/Intro/framework.md

 ### Saving a Framework into Spira

-The value of framework is in its consistency.
-There is one important rule that must be followed when saving framework to Spira:
+The value of a framework is in its consistency.
+There is one important rule to follow when saving a framework to Spira:

-> Framework root must be saved first.
+> The framework root must be saved first.
 You need to save it at least once before saving any sub-tests.
-This will make sure that correct directory structure is defined in Spira.
+This ensures that the correct directory structure is defined in Spira.

-Once you saved a root test to the Spira, all sub-tests always saved together with it, whenever you do it form the root or from any of sub-tests.
-Right after saving a root test case you have a framework and may start expanding it.
+Once you have saved a root test to Spira, all its sub-tests are always saved with it, whether you perform the save from the root test or from any of the sub-tests.
+Right after saving the root test, you have a framework and can start expanding it.

 ### Saving a Framework into Git

-If you plan to maintain your framework using **Git** for [source control](../Guide/git_integration.md), please make sure to init git repository at framework root level or higher.
-Thus Rapise will be able to detect it.
+If you plan to maintain your framework using **Git** for [source control](../Guide/git_integration.md), make sure to initialize the Git repository at the framework root level or higher.
+This allows Rapise to detect it.

 ### Framework Navigation: Root Test, Parent Test, Sub-Tests

-There is a number of features intended to help one switching between test and sub-tests.
+There are a number of features to help you switch between tests and sub-tests.

 The `Files` [view](../Guide/test_files_dialog.md) shows all nested sub-tests.
-You may open any of them by double-clicking on the `.sstest` node:
+You can open any of them by double-clicking on its `.sstest` node:

 ![Files View](../Guide/img/framework_filesview.png)

 The test opens in the current Rapise instance.
-You may also open it in a new window using the **Open in New Rapise Window...** command from the  [Context Menu](../Guide/tests_and_sub_tests.md#sub-test-context-menu).
+You can also open it in a new window using the **Open in New Rapise Window...** command from the [context menu](../Guide/tests_and_sub_tests.md#sub-test-context-menu).

-You may then switch back to parent test or framework root by using **Test/Open Root ......** and **Test/Open Parent .....** [menu items](../Guide/menu_and_toolbars.md#test).
+You can then switch back to the parent test or framework root using the **Test/Open Root...** and **Test/Open Parent...** [menu items](../Guide/menu_and_toolbars.md#test).

 ### Template Test Case and Clone

-Usual practice in Framework is to use the [Clone](../Guide/tests_and_sub_tests.md#sub-test-context-menu) feature to produce new sub-tests.
-So the template test is created and pre-configured (to contain right lib, functions and file references) and then replicated for each next cloned test case.
+A common practice when using a Framework is to use the [Clone](../Guide/tests_and_sub_tests.md#sub-test-context-menu) feature to create new sub-tests.
+A template test is created and pre-configured (to contain the right libraries, functions, and file references) and then replicated for each new test case.

 ![Clone](../Guide/img/framework_template_clone.png)

 ### Calling Other Tests

-There is a number of ways to call one sub test from another.
-Usually the test representing a scenario calls another test representing common routine or shared step.
-It is possible to pass some parameters to the called sub-test.
+There are a number of ways to call one sub-test from another.
+Usually, a test representing a scenario calls another test representing a common routine or shared step.
+It is possible to pass parameters to the called sub-test.

-> In most cases you may use Drag&Drop from the [Files](../Guide/test_files_dialog.md) view into text or RVL editor to generate a call statement.
+> In most cases, you can use drag-and-drop from the [Files](../Guide/test_files_dialog.md) view into the text or RVL editor to generate a call statement.

 #### Executing Full Test